jluttine/nixos-configuration/README.md

 cryptsetup open /dev/put-device-here put-luks-label-here mkfs.ext4 -L put-filesystem-label-here /dev/mapper/put-luks-label-here
 ```

+(When running `mkfs.ext4` command, I once got a warning that complained about
+existing `atari` partition table.
+Apparently, some random data in the LUKS
+device was interpreted incorrectly, and it got fixed by running `wipefs -a
+/dev/mapper/put-luks-label-here`.)

 Mount each file system to its place under `/mnt`.
 For instance, I mounted
 `nixos-root` under `/mnt` and `nixos-boot` under `/mnt/boot`.